detekt/detekt/website/docs/introduction/compose.md

 See [UnusedPrivateMember](/docs/rules/style#unusedprivatemember).

-Detekt may see composable preview functions, i.e. those marked with `@Preview`, as unused.
+detekt may see composable preview functions, i.e. those marked with `@Preview`, as unused.

 ``` kotlin
 @Preview